-A school day shall consist of not less than four hours, except that one continuous session of two and one-half hours may be considered a full day for Kindergarten in accordance with N.J.A.C.
+A school day shall consist of not less than four hours, of actual instruction, except that in an approved Kindergarten, one continuous session of two and one-half hours may be considered a full day for Kindergarten in accordance with N.J.A.C.
 6A:32-8.3(b).
-An approved Kindergarten shall meet the requirements set forth in N.J.A.C.
+A half day class shall be considered the equivalent of a full day's attendance only if the class is in session for four hours or more, exclusive of recess periods or lunch periods.-An approved Kindergarten shall meet the requirements set forth in N.J.A.C.
 6A:32-8.3(c).